kiancchen/Vending-Machine/Sprint1Report.md

 `blan` is an owner.
 Its password is `123`.
 Feel free to use this account to test functionalities.

+Here we are using the code with tag `1.0` for demonstration which you can see on Release page on Github.

 ### Sign In or Sign Up

 At first the window will display the current user is `anonymous` by default.